Extremal polygonal chains with respect to the Kirchhoff index: Abstract

 \section{Abstract}

-The sum of resistance distances between all pairs of the vertices is defined as the Kirchhoff index.
-It is a crucial parameter for measuring graph structures such as networks.
-A plane graph is said to be an outplane graph if all the vertices lie on the boundary of the exterior face.
-A polygonal chain is a $2$-connected outplane graph, and each interior face is a polygon of sides at least $4$ and is adjacent with at most two such polygons.
-In this paper, we determine the polygonal chain with the minimum Kirchhoff index and characterize polygonal chains with the maximum Kirchhoff index.
-These results cover some previous results for special chains.
+The Kirchhoff index is defined as the sum of resistance distances between all pairs of vertices in a graph.
+This index is a critical parameter for measuring graph structures.
+In this paper, we characterize polygonal chains with the minimum Kirchhoff index, and characterize even (odd) polygonal chains with the maximum Kirchhoff index, which extends the results of \cite{45}, \cite{14} and \cite{2,13,44} to a more general case.

-{\bf Key words.} Resistance distance; Kirchhoff index; polygonal chain; $S, T$-isomers
+{\bf Key words.} Resistance distance; Kirchhoff index; Polygonal chain; $S, T$-isomers

 {\bf Mathematics Subject Classification.} 05C09, 05C92, 05C12 8mm